jzk-dev/Q3DN3D_MAP/other_files/readme.txt

-These files has nothing to do with the map
+Config files to play excessive+ railonly/instagib stuff.
-Config files to play railonly instagib & personal bindings + confs
+These files has nothing to do with the map itself.